flutter/website/src/docs/release/breaking-changes/template.md

 {% comment %}
 Add the links to the end of the file in alphabetical order.
-I've had to comment out these faux links because they cause the Travis build to believe they are broken links, but please remove the comment lines before you commit!
+These faux links are commented out because they make the Travis build believe they are broken links, but please remove the comment lines before you commit!

 If you need to link to the docs on the master channel,